-- Dr. Peter Levine
+- Peter Levine, PhD

-- Kathy Kain, MA, SEP
+- Kathy Kain, PhD, SEP

 - Steve Terrell, PsyD, SEP

-- Dr. Daniel Siegel
+- Daniel Siegel, MD

-- Dr. Shari Geller
+- Shari Geller, PhD

-- Dr. Jaak Panksepp
+- Jaak Panksepp, PhD

-- Dr. Marc Bekoff
+- Marc Bekoff, PhD

-- Dr. Bruce Perry
+- Bruce Perry, MD

 - Lucy Rees

-- And others
+- Among others

 What is Somatic Experiencing®?

-Somatic Experiencing® provides a gentle way to work with sensations, arousal in the nervous system, and thwarted survival responses (procedural or implicit body memory) by building capacity to bear witness to what is happening inside in small, incremental amounts (titration).
-This process isn’t just about sensations, but also allows us to work with the over- and under-coupled emotions, thoughts, beliefs, images, sensory details, behaviours (including impulses, movements, and actions), and dynamics that are associated with different life experiences and stressors.
+Somatic Experiencing® provides a gentle way of working with sensations, arousal and activation in the autonomic nervous system, and thwarted survival responses (procedural or implicit body memory) by building capacity to bear witness to what is happening inside in small, incremental amounts (titration).
+This process isn’t just about sensations, but also allows us to work with the over- and under-coupled emotions, thoughts, beliefs, images, sensory details, behaviours (including impulses, movements, and actions), and dynamics that are associated with different life experiences.